Personal experience: a Russian doctor about pregnancy and childbirth in the United States

 At that moment I remembered my unfortunate gynecologists from the antenatal clinic, who not only did all the paper and cards manually fill in 15-20 minutes, so they still have to measure all anthropometric data themselves and listen for a long time to the patient reproaches that I had to sit.
 Here doctors love themselves.
 The maximum time taken to take 10 is minutes.
 True, my first visit was a little longer, I finally had an ultrasound scan and were solemnly congratulated for being a mother.

-A pregnant woman in America is a perfectly healthy woman who needs only a 3-minute weigh-in examination by a nurse before talking to a doctor and a 5-minute conversation with a gynecologist to ensure that everything is fine.
-Even if something bothers you, this is all a variant of the norm.
+A pregnant woman in America is a completely healthy woman who only needs a 3-minute examination by a nurse with a weighing before a conversation with a doctor and a 5-minute conversation with a gynecologist to ensure that everything is fine.
+Even if something bothers you, this is still a variant of the norm.

 Examination

-I felt just wonderful, and in a few weeks I was waiting for an important test, which was supposed to reveal the secret, a boy or a girl would appear in our family.
+I felt just great, and in a few weeks an important test awaited me, which was supposed to reveal the secret of whether a boy or a girl would appear in our family.
 Therefore, other analyzes did not interest me at all.
-And now the long-awaited moment has come, a screening test in the USA is a bunch of papers that you have to sign, and 1 minute for a blood test from a vein is all.
-Then you are waiting for the result for 2 weeks, they will just call you and say: everything is fine with you, you are expecting a boy, there are no chromosomal anomalies.
+And now the long-awaited moment has come, a screening test in the USA is a bunch of papers that you have to sign, and 1 minute for a blood test from a vein - that’s all.
+Then you wait 2 weeks for the result, they just call you and say: everything is fine with you, you are expecting a boy, there are no chromosomal developmental abnormalities.

 In the ultrasound room I immediately remembered my homeland again.
 When I asked in a modestly quiet voice, and we could switch to 3D or do a doppler, I was no less modestly told that they do not do it to anyone at all.
 I did not begin to understand why, but I became sad.
 After completing the ultrasound, I was asked to wait for 5 minutes and answer the phone.
 Exactly in 5 minutes, a very polite and pleasant male voice called me, who introduced himself as a doctor and made us glad that the ultrasound was just great.
 That's all in essence what he said.